MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/use-office-365-cdn-with-spo.md

 Set-SPOTenantCdnPolicy -CdnType <Public | Private> -PolicyType IncludeFileExtensions -PolicyValue "<Comma-separated list of file types >"
 ```

-For example, to enable the Office 365 CDN to host .css and .png files, you would enter the command:
+For example, to enable the CDN to host .css and .png files, you would enter the command:

 ``` powershell
 Set-SPOTenantCdnPolicy -CdnType Private -PolicyType IncludeFileExtensions -PolicyValue "CSS,PNG"